helgoboss/helgobox/doc/user-guide.md

 3. Change the Encoder MIDI Type.
 4. Press "CANCEL"

+If you want to make use of the Twister's built-in encoder acceleration, you should set the *encoder* sensitivity to "Velocity sensitive".
+In order to make use of it, make sure that ReaLearn's *Step size Max* or *Speed Max* is set high enough, both in the controller mappings (already done in the latest Twister controller presets) and your specific main mapping.

 #### Presets

 All Midi Fighter Twister controller presets available on the Helgoboss ReaPack repository assume relative values.